 Proxy Servers – A proxy server is an intermediate node that intercepts requests from a client to a server.
 This is usually done for privacy purposes so that the client can remain private.
 Load balancing and security are some benefits.

 Virtual Private Networks – This is a virtual network where a computer that is not physically connected to a network can virtually connect to it using encrypted tunneling protocols.
 A direct network connection is simulated for security and privacy purposes.
+High-quality VPNs are one of the best protective measures you can take to keep your online privacy in check.

 Terms Used in Computer Security